 Limiting the amount of waste that is created and ultimately ends up in landfills is not only mandated by the State of California, it is essential to save resources and energy.
-Waste reduction and diversion is a part of campus history.
-Beginning with the Men's Track Team in the 1980's, athletes collected recyclables to support their program which led up to the establishment of an outdoor campus recycling center that continues today.
-The facility provides an avenue for the collection, sorting and recycling of a wide variety of unwanted campus materials including paper products and cardboard, metal, plastic, and glass.
+Waste reduction and diversion has been a part of campus history since the 1980's.
 Limiting campus land-filled waste continues to be a regular part of campus business.

 Our campus waste reduction & diversion efforts include:

-- Partnership with Sunset Waste Systems which sorts campus waste at its Fresno Materials Recovery Facility.
+- Partnership with Industrial Waste and Salvage which sorts campus waste at its Fresno Materials Recovery Facility.

 - Increasing the number of outdoor recycling dumpsters (contents sorted and recycled at a rate of 90%).